ryanezil/amqstreams-argocd/README.md

 # amqstreams-argocd

-This demo deploys a very small AMQ Streams cluster (one single ZK and one single Kafka with low resources comsumption) using ArgoCD.
+This project shows a quick start guide using Argo CD, deploying a very small AMQ Streams cluster (one single ZK and one single Kafka) using ArgoCD on OpenShift.

+Also a basic approach for managing two clusters and different application resources is included.

+Since v2.0, Argo CD includes health checks for Strimzi CRDs:
+* Kafka
+* KafkaTopic
+* KafkaUser
+* KafkaConnect

 ## Install operators